York

 1212

 The city, through its location on the River Ouse and its proximity to the Great North Road, became a major trading centre.
 King John granted the city's first charter in 1212, confirming trading rights in England and Europe.
+The city was no longer controlled by a sheriff, but headed by a mayor elected by the citizens.

 During the later Middle Ages, York merchants imported wine from France, cloth, wax, canvas, and oats from the Low Countries, timber and furs from the Baltic and exported grain to Gascony and grain and wool to the Low Countries.